Temporary Road Closures & Construction

 This project has been funded in part by the Canada Community Building Fund (CCBF).

-Based on the last Biannual OSIM's inspection it was identified that this structure requires descaling of the concrete coating that is applied to the underside of this bridge, as well as a more in depth inspection of the structure that would be carried out in conjunction to the descaling.
+Based on the last Biannual OSIM's inspection, it was identified that this structure requires descaling of the concrete coating that is applied to the underside of this bridge, as well as a more in depth inspection of the structure that would be carried out in conjunction to the descaling.
 This work will require lane closures and is estimated to take 2 nights to complete.

-• Start Date: June 1st, 2026
+• Start Date: June 1, 2026

-• End Date: October 30th, 2026
+• End Date: October 30, 2026

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.